kevinmc14159/concentrate/README.md

 # Concentrate
-Python script that blocks distracting websites during work hours
+*Concentrate* is a Python script that blocks distracting websites during work hours.

 ## How to Use
 To begin setup, customize *hosts_path* to the location of your hosts file.
 Next, update the block list with websites to block.
 Finally, update *start_time* and *stop_time* to change the time frame which accessing the sites is restricted.